chriskilding/jackson-dataformat-ron/README.md

 }
 ```

-You also have to tell Jackson which encoding strategy you're using, by annotating the supertype:
+You must also annotate the supertype to tell Jackson which encoding strategy you're using:

 ```java
 @JsonTypeInfo(use = JsonTypeInfo.Id.NAME)